lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~
 {: .output}

-In this case `Test` reported no discrepancies and returned `true`, so we
+In this case `Test` reported no discrepancies and returned `true`, indicating that `AvgOrdOfGroup` has passed the test.
-conclude that the test has passed.

-We will neither cover the topic of writting a good and comprehensive test suite
+We will neither cover the topic of writing a good and comprehensive test suite
 nor discuss options provided by the `Test` function.
 For instance, it is possible
 to ignore differences in the output formatting as well as displaying the progress of the test.
-See the `Test` documentary to learn more about the features of the this function.
+See the `Test` documentary to learn more about the features of this function.

 Instead, we will now add more groups to `avgord.tst` to demonstrate that the
 code also works with other kinds of groups and to show various ways of